 Toluca

-Could 2022 herald Toluca’s return to glory?
-Founded in 1917, the club’s achievements include three prior Apertura championships (2002, 2005, 2008), and there’s reason for optimism now.
-Under manager Ignacio Ambríz, who captained Mexico at the 1994 World Cup, Diabolos Rojos managed to go unbeaten in seven consecutive matches between July 23 and August 17.
+Founded in 1917, this club’s achievements include three prior Apertura championships (2002, 2005, 2008).
+Last year, under manager Ignacio “Nacho” Ambríz, who captained Mexico at the 1994 World Cup, Diabolos Rojos managed to go unbeaten in seven consecutive matches between July 23 and August 17.

 UNAM